 Like most kids, he's gradually losing his memories of things that happened when he was 3 years old.
 Meg Vogel/NPR Francis Csedrik, who is 8 and lives in Washington, D.C., remembers a lot of events from when he was 4 or just a bit younger.
 But Francis looks puzzled when his mom, Joanne Csedrik, asks him about a family trip to the Philippines when he was 3.

-In this sense, the word vice comes from the Latin word vitium, meaning "failing or defect".
-(This meaning is completely separate from the word vice when used as an official title to indicate a deputy, substitute or subordinate, as in vice president, vice-chancellor or viceroy.
-Thought suppression.
+The etymology of this usage derives from the Latin prefix vice-, meaning "in the place of".)
+Law enforcement Depending on the country or jurisdiction, vice crimes may or may not be treated as a separate category in the criminal codes.
+In the United Kingdom, the term vice is commonly used in law and law enforcement to refer to criminal offenses related to prostitution and pornography.
+In the United States, the term is also used to refer to crimes related to gambling, alcohol, and drugs.
+Vice squad Religion Buddhism Islam Thought suppression.
 When an individual tries to suppress thoughts under a high cognitive load, the frequency of those thoughts increases and becomes more accessible than before.
 Evidence shows that people can prevent their thoughts from being translated into behavior when self-monitoring is high; this does not apply to automatic behaviors, though (e.g., the skinhead scenario), and may result in latent, unconscious actions.
 This phenomenon is made paradoxically worse by increasing the amount of distractions a person has, although the experiments in this area can be criticized for using impersonal concurrent tasks, which may or may not properly reflect natural processes or individual differences.

 Ironic process theory is one cognitive model that can explain the paradoxical effect seen above.
 However, given the mixed evidence and commensurate with the latest research, it is suggested that such a model needs to account for individual differences.
 Empirical work Improved methodology